‘You need everybody’: These Sounders don’t play much, but playoffs could test Seattle’s depth

 The Sounders are hopeful Cecchini continues to have a positive experience and can help in the future.
 There’s a chance it could come during the playoff run — if the Sounders get past Dallas, the turnaround for the Western Conference semifinals is four or five days.

 “Our impression of Cecchini hasn’t changed,” Lagerwey said.
-“We have a deep team and we think that’s how you win a title.
+“We have a deep team, and we think that’s how you win a title.
 You need everybody.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.